Netcentric/aem-htl-style-guide/README.md

     <div data-sly-test="${!hasContent}" class="cq-placeholder"></div>
     ```

-    Similarly, if a generic expression is used multiple times, define an identifer with `data-sly-set` and re-use it, for performance reasons.
+    Similarly, if a generic expression is used multiple times, define an identifer with `data-sly-set` and re-use it, for the same reasons stated above.

     ```html
     <!--/* Bad */-->